Twilytics/Analytics-Application/dataproc/README.md

 * Equality factor
 * Trendsetter value

-Find more information at the wiki https://github.com/Twilytics/Analytics-Application/wiki/Trend-indicators
+Find more information at the [wiki page dashboard explanation](https://github.com/Twilytics/Analytics-Application/wiki/Dashboard-Explanation)
 ## Create Dataproc

 Mark the checkbox to use component-gateways